playframework/play-samples/play-java-rest-api-example/README.md

 There is more detail in <https://www.playframework.com/documentation/latest/ThreadPools> -- notably, you can always bump up the number of threads in the rendering thread pool rather than do this -- but it gives you an idea of best practices.

-## Load Testing
+## Play in production mode

 The best way to see what Play can do is to run a load test.
 We've included Gatling in this test project for integrated load testing.

+### Play in production mode (Sbt)

-Start Play in production mode, by [staging the application](https://www.playframework.com/documentation/latest/Deploying) and running the play script:s
+Start Play in production mode, by [staging the application](https://www.playframework.com/documentation/latest/Deploying) and running the next script

 ```bash
 sbt stage